-Susannah Jordan is Editor-in-Chief of Cease, Cows.
-She earned an MFA in Creative Nonfiction from Queens University of Charlotte, where she served as Nonfiction Editorial Assistant for Qu, the school’s literary magazine.
-Her flash fiction and poetry have appeared in Cold Coffee Stand, Daphne Magazine, Twisted Sister, 50-Word Stories, Apocrypha and Abstractions, Tiny Text, and The Story Shack.
-Her artwork and photography have appeared in Calamus Journal, Cold Creek Review, Figroot Press, Oxford Magazine, The Tishman Review, Gravel, and Short, Fast, and Deadly.
+Susannah Jordan (Editor-in-Chief) earned an MFA in Creative Nonfiction from Queens University of Charlotte, where she served as Nonfiction Editorial Assistant for Qu, the school’s literary magazine.
+Her writing has appeared in 101 Fiction, Ink In Thirds, 50-Word Stories, The Story Shack, Apocrypha and Abstractions, Rathalla Review, Cold Coffee Stand, Daphne Magazine, Twisted Sister lit mag, and elsewhere.
+Her visual art has appeared in Cotton Xenomorph, The Green Light, Orson’s Review, The Cerurove, formercactus, Riggwelter Press, Figroot Press, Oxford Magazine, The Tishman Review, and Gravel, among others.

 H. L. Nelson is Founding Editor of Cease, Cows.
 Her publications include Nightmare, The Big Click, and others.
 Her story “A Creature Comes Home” was chosen by Kevin Brockmeier for The Masters Review Volume IV anthology.
 The dark fiction anthology she co-edited, Choose Wisely: 35 Women Up to No Good (Upper Rubber Boot Books), is available now.
 It includes stories by Joyce Carol Oates, Diane Cook, Cat Rambo, Aimee Bender, Rachel Swirsky, and other badass women.
 H. L. lives in Dallas (and detests country music and football) with her musician husband, two amazing boys, and a corgi-mix pup named Scruffy “Super Sword.”